The Jackass Narcissist.

 For the narcissist his relationships are one-sided.

-He only sees and values his wants and needs; his partners only purpose is to provide him with supply, which makes it pathological.
+He only sees and values his wants and needs.
+He believes his partners exist only to provide him with supply.
+This mentality makes it pathological.

 Narcissist Unmasked.